jsummers/deark/technical.md

 ## Directory "files" and empty directories ##

 Some archive formats contain independent representations of subdirectores, allowing empty directories, and directory attributes, to be stored.
-Deark ignores this information, so it cannot extract empty directories.
-Some future version of Deark might maintain this information when writing to a ZIP file.
+By default, Deark retains these entries when writing to a ZIP file, and otherwise ignores them.
+This behavior can be changed with "-opt keepdirentries".
+Even so, Deark never creates directories directly.
+Instead, it may create marker files with a ".dir" extension.

+Note that this means the -zip option can affect the numbering of output files used by, e.g., the -get option.

 ## Modification times ##